Peninsular myotis: Range and habitat

 It is only found in southern Baja California.

 Conservation

 It is currently listed as endangered by the IUCN.

 It meets the criteria to be listed as endangered because it is only found to in three or four locations, its extent of occurrence is less than 4000 km2, and its habitat is expected to decline in quality in extent in the future.

-Threats to this species tourist activities.
+Tourist activities pose a threat to this species.